CarloWood/libmemleak/README.md

 Hence, you can just sit back and watch until you see the leak pop-up on the top.

+In the case of the `hello` test program, the leak is detected immediately.
+Using `stats 1` and `restart 2` will show the correct backtrace after 2 seconds.

 ## Environment variables

 The following environment variables can be set to configure